davemo/advanced-directives-with-angular-js/README.md

 # Advanced Directives with Angular JS

+This repository is the companion to two screencasts:

-This [screencast](https://www.youtube.com/watch?v=Ty8XcASK9js) examines some of the more advanced features in Angular, specifically Directives and how we can leverage the power of custom elements and attributes to map Domain Specific concepts through HTML, translate those into Value Objects in our Domain, and gain rendered simple HTML output.
+[Part One](https://www.youtube.com/watch?v=Ty8XcASK9js) examines some of the more advanced features in Angular, specifically Directives and how we can leverage the power of custom elements and attributes to map Domain Specific concepts through HTML, translate those into Value Objects in our Domain, and gain rendered simple HTML output.
 Also discussed: complexity, creating a DSL with directives, debugging techniques, tips and tricks.

-If you're interested in some more context prior to watching check out my other [angular screencasts](http://www.youtube.com/user/vidjadavemo/videos) and an earlier post on the [power of web components as abstractions](http://blog.testdouble.com/posts/2013-06-26-what-polymer-and-angular-tell-us-about-the-future-success-of-the-web-platform-and-javascript-frameworks.html); this screencast covers:
+This screencast covers:

 * html as a dsl
 * abstractions in html